erbill/partner/docs/tws-color.md

 [Just click on Razor Black to see amazing photos](https://tws-images.bitti-gitti.com/)

+#### the Best Selling TWS Bundle

+[Razor Black Bundle](https://faire.com/product/p_f2rou2pcru) is our best selling bundle for more than 250 boutique stores.

 ## Multi Colored TWS's

 Fueled by an undying curiosity and a relentless pursuit for innovation, we have continuously striven for excellence in our creations.
 This led us to the birth of the distinctive marble/swirl edition of True Wireless Stereo (TWS) speakers.